I started my photography career out of grad school in Boston in the '90s

 MERMIN

-The 2008 post-economic crash combined with the rise of cheap digital cameras created an explosion of online visual talent (AKA pre-Instagram content creators.)
+The 2008 post-economic crash combined with the rise of digital cameras getting cheaper/better created an explosion of online visual talent (AKA pre-Instagram content creators.)
 The photography industry became even more saturated under its own weight and my hot career began to cool as I battled depression and personal struggles.
 I left my then-fiancé and business partner, moved from Boston to San Francisco to re-set and figure out who I was.

 Going into the darkness turned on a light of introspection, personal growth and healing.